owenant/TabletopGames/README.md

-Hey folks,

-This is a fork of GAIGResearch/TableTopGames for personal use for gneerating Dominion Play traces.
-Please refer to the original TabletopGames repository for access to this code base.
+This is a fork of GAIGResearch/TableTopGames and is used for gneerating Dominion playtraces used in owenant/DominionPlayTraceClustering.

-Thanks!